Blog: Snow overnight, blizzard conditions for the Eastern Shore

-(WAVY) — Hampton Roads’ second weekend in a row with winter weather is about to get started!
+(WAVY) — Hampton Roads’ second weekend in a row with winter weather is here!
 While we are not expecting as much snow as last time, we are still expecting impacts as we go through the first part of the weekend.

 WHAT: Snow, gusty winds and frigid temperatures

-TIMING: Snow develops tonight, scattered at first around 9-10pm, becoming more widespread across much of the Hampton Roads area after midnight.
+TIMING: Snow develops Friday night, scattered at first around 9-10pm, becoming more widespread across much of the Hampton Roads area after midnight.
 Tapers off Saturday morning from west to east.

-WHAT HAS CHANGED: No major changes from this morning.
+WHAT HAS CHANGED: No major changes from Friday morning’s forecast.
 The Winter Storm Warning has been expanded into Newport News.

 Winter Storm Warnings, Winter Weather Advisories and Blizzard Warnings are in effect across our area.
 The Winter Storm Warning is for areas near the coast.
 The advisories are for areas inland, where snow totals will be lower.
 Finally, the Blizzard Warning is in effect for Northampton and Accomack Counties on the Eastern Shore.